marcelblijleven/wthr/README.md

 # wthr
-Store darksky weather info in influxdb
+Retrieve weather info from the Darksky api and store it in an influxdb database

 ## env variables
 | var              | val                     |